 Otonashi no Taki

 About a 10 minute walk from Sanzenin, Otonashi no Taki is an attractive waterfall located in the forest behind Ohara.
 Signs along walking paths clearly mark the way, so visitors don't need to worry about getting lost.
 The waterfall itself is like a stream that quietly trickles down the rocks.
-Otonashi is Japanese for "waterfall without sound", and according to legend the sound of the waterfall is gone because it fused with the sound of the nearby monks chanting.
+Otonashi no Taki is Japanese for "waterfall without sound", and according to legend the sound of the waterfall is gone because it fused with the sound of the nearby monks chanting.

 From Kyoto Station, the fastest way to reach Ohara is to take the Karasuma Subway Line to its terminal station Kokusaikaikan Station (20 minutes, 290 yen) and then Kyoto Bus number 19 to Ohara (20 minutes, 350 yen, every 40 minutes).
 Alternatively, Kyoto Bus number 17 provides a direct connection from Kyoto Station to Ohara (60 minutes, 550 yen, every 20 minutes) via Shijo-Kawaramachi (45 minutes, 520 yen).
 The bus rides are not covered by the 1-day bus pass.